-It is recommended that students enrolled in any of the nursing program obtain health insurance coverage prior to attendance No formal student health services are provided at the University.
+It is recommended that students enrolled in any of the nursing program obtain health insurance coverage prior to attendance.
+Formal student health insurance coverages are provided by the University at the students cost.

 When deemed necessary by program or University officials, paramedics are called.
 Students in need of emergency medical care while at a clinical education setting are treated in the emergency room and billed for services.
 Students are personally responsible for the cost of such care.